This post was last updated on, August 13th, 2022

 Participating people gather uncooked spaghetti and marshmallows, to build the tallest tower possible.

-Besides the structural integrity of the tower, teams are then evaluated on three major factors: amount of towers, tower height and uniformity.
+Besides the structural integrity of the tower, teams are then evaluated on three major factors: the amount of towers, tower height, and uniformity.

 Got a remote team?
 In the virtual team building version, participants create their own towers, rather than building one grand freestanding tower.